craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Realism Ward
 > An imperceivable and entirely unreal thing.
 Thinking about this hurts.

-A 'real' creature is a creature that was born within any Material Plane (explicitly Alaturmen, the Feywild, or the Underdark).

-Whenever a real creature observes the Ward, if they are within 300 feet, they make a DC (22 + G) Charisma Saving Throw.
+Whenever a humanoid observes the Ward, if they are within 300 feet, they make a DC (22 + G) Charisma Saving Throw.
 If they fail, they take (G * (4d8 + 20)) psychic damage and become Dazed until the end of their next turn.

 **Ingredients**;
 - XXX